 - In March 2020 we were unable to fully complete the manufacture of drugs specified under our purchase order from Janssen due to an inability to obtain an adequate number of the syringes used to hold the manufactured compound.
+As of June 30, 2020, the Company had not completed the manufacture of drugs specified for the June purchase order due to additional syringe supply disruptions.
 We also have experienced or may experience difficulty obtaining masks, gloves and stoppers for vials, all of which are required in our manufacturing and/or clinical and drug discovery operations.
 If these or any other third parties in our supply chain are or continue to be adversely impacted by restrictions resulting from the COVID-19 pandemic, including staffing shortages, production slowdowns, or disruptions in freight and other transportation services and delivery distribution systems, our supply chain may be disrupted, which would limit our ability to manufacture our product candidates for our clinical trials, to meet our obligations to manufacture drugs for Janssen under our clinical manufacturing agreement, or to conduct our research, development and clinical operations. - The pandemic has already affected and may continue to affect our obligations and performance under our agreements with Janssen.
 In addition to the production issues described above caused by the syringe shortage, in March 2020, Janssen reduced its drug manufacturing order and requested that we delay shipment of drugs that we had already completed manufacturing.
-We cannot predict the likely potential adverse impact of COVID-19 on Janssen's future purchase orders or our ability to complete the manufacturing required by those purchase orders. - Various aspects of our clinical trials could be limited or take longer than expected, including delays or difficulties in enrolling patients in our clinical trials, in clinical trial site initiation, and in recruiting clinical site investigators and clinical site staff; increased rates of patients withdrawing from clinical trials; diversion of healthcare resources away from the conduct of clinical trials; interruption of key clinical trial activities such as clinical trials site data monitoring due to limitations on travel imposed or recommended by governmental authorities; impact on employees and others or interruption of clinical trial visits or study procedures which may impact the integrity of subject data and clinical study endpoints; and interruption or delays in the operations of the FDA and comparable foreign regulatory agencies, which may impact regulatory review and approval timelines. - Our office-based employees have been working from home since early March 2020, while we have attempted to maintain essential staffing levels in our operations, including requiring key personnel in our laboratories and manufacturing facilities to remain on-site.
-Our increased reliance on employees working from home may negatively impact productivity and disrupt, delay, or otherwise adversely impact our business.
-In addition, working remotely could increase our cybersecurity risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our operations.
-Stay-at-home orders and social distancing restrictions may impact the willingness of employees to work in laboratory, manufacturing and clinical settings, even after these orders and restrictions are relaxed or allowed to expire.
-These circumstances could delay our efforts to identify, manufacture, enter into clinical studies, seek regulatory approvals or otherwise commercialize any product candidates.
+Additionally, as of June 30, 2020, the Company had not completed the manufacture of drugs specified for the June purchase order due to additional syringe supply disruptions.
+We cannot predict the likely potential adverse impact of COVID-19 on Janssen's future purchase orders or our ability to complete the manufacturing required by those purchase orders. - Various aspects of our clinical trials could be limited or take longer than expected, including delays or difficulties in enrolling patients in our clinical trials, in clinical trial site initiation, and in recruiting clinical site investigators and clinical site staff; increased rates of patients withdrawing from clinical trials; diversion of healthcare resources away from the conduct of clinical trials; interruption of key clinical trial activities such as clinical trials site data monitoring due to limitations on travel imposed or recommended by governmental authorities; impact on employees and others or interruption of clinical trial visits or study procedures which may impact the integrity of subject data and clinical study endpoints; and interruption or delays in the operations of the FDA and comparable foreign regulatory agencies, which may impact regulatory review and approval timelines. - The FDA and comparable foreign regulatory agencies may experience disruptions, have slower response times or be under-resourced to continue to monitor our clinical trials or to conduct required activities and review of our product candidates seeking regulatory review and such disruptions could materially affect the development, timing and approval of our product candidates.

-- The FDA and comparable foreign regulatory agencies may experience disruptions, have slower response times or be under-resourced to continue to monitor our clinical trials or to conduct required activities and review of our product candidates seeking regulatory review and such disruptions could materially affect the development, timing and approval of our product candidates. - As a result of market volatility caused by continued effects of COVID-19 affecting the global economy, we may face difficulties raising capital through sales of our common stock or other securities at acceptable prices, on acceptable terms or at all.
+• As a result of market volatility caused by continued effects of COVID-19 affecting the global economy, we may face difficulties raising capital through sales of our common stock or other securities at acceptable prices, on acceptable terms or at all.